SahilChoudhary22/pdf2csv-converter/README.md

 ## How to use

-1) Open the `config.ini` file in your favourite text editor.
+1) Open the `config.ini` file in your favourite text editor and enter in it, the path of 'poppler' bin directory and 'Tesseract' and save the file.
 2) In cmd/terminal/Power shell enter

 	   python pdf2csv.py -i filetoconvert.pdf